 - Sustainable stay without sacrificing comfort

-The Hawaii Island Retreat is located along the North Kohala coast is an area of lush vegetation and ocean views.
-The rooms offer a spacious and comfortable retreat after a day’s adventures.
+The Hawaii Island Retreat is located along the North Kohala coast and is an area of lush vegetation and ocean views.
+The rooms offer a spacious and comfortable retreat after a day of adventuring.

-The resort focuses heavily on sustainability.
+The resort makes many sustainable efforts throughout the property.
 It uses water-efficient toilets and showers, energy-efficient LED bulbs, and 100% renewable energy throughout.
 It also provides meals made from locally sourced food, employs local guides, and supports local businesses.
 In addition, a portion of the resort’s carbon footprint is offset.

-Guests can relax beside the swimming pool, enjoy a pampering treatment at the wellness centre, or enjoy a yoga class or workout at the fitness centre.
-The resort also offers walking tours, snorkelling, hiking and golf.
+Guests can relax beside the swimming pool, enjoy one of their body treatments at the wellness center, or enjoy a class at the yoga studio.
+The resort also offers walking tours, snorkeling, hiking and golf.